tymOx64/Interactive-Typechecker/README.md

 # Interactive Typechecker

-This interactive webapplication is aimed towards students who want to learn the fundamental concepts of type inference in the *simply typed lambda calculus*.
+This interactive web application is aimed towards students who want to learn the fundamental concepts of type inference in the *simply typed lambda calculus*.
 The type inference is performed in natural deduction style, building a proof tree by making use of the type inference rules.
 Future versions intend to include additional type systems.